How Is Diameter Signalling Keeping Up with Technological Advancements?

 How Should Operators Go About Choosing the Most Reliable Diameter Signalling Product?

 That brings us to the next predicament; with so many proprietary, box-based Diameter signalling products to choose from, what criteria should operators choose in their search for the most reliable product?

-The answer lies in the question itself: the very idea of a proprietary, hardware-based solution suggests a closed, rigid approach in which the operator must depend on a single source vendor for all their interoperability, routing and scalability requirements.
+The answer lies in the question itself: the very idea of a proprietary, hardware-based solution suggests a closed, rigid approach in which the operator must depend on a single-source vendor for all their interoperability, routing and scalability requirements.
 While that should theoretically ease access to support services, in practice it will mean increased hardware costs since customer demand for mobility and bandwidth is seeing a relentless growth, greatly eroding operator profits as the legacy Diameter hardware cannot scale up to match this bandwidth demand to support next-generation services and applications.

-Clearly, a smarter approach would be to have a software-based approach in which the signaling control plane that takes decision about where traffic has to be sent is executed through a software-based GUI and not hardware.
+Clearly, a smarter approach would be to have a software-based approach in which the signalling control plane that takes the decision about where traffic has to be sent is executed through a software-based GUI and not hardware.
 This allows the operator’s network administrators to flexibly shape network traffic or change data traffic rules on the fly.